guidewire-oss/sawchain/docs/api-reference.md

 - Templates will be sanitized before use, including de\-indenting \(removing any common leading whitespace prefix from non\-empty lines\) and pruning empty documents.

 - When no input object is provided and an object must be returned, FetchSingle attempts to return a typed object.
-If a typed object cannot be created \(i.e. if the client scheme does not support the necessary type\), an unstructured object will be returned instead.
+If a typed object cannot be created \(i.e., if the client scheme does not support the necessary type\), an unstructured object will be returned instead.

 - Use FetchSingleFunc if you need to create a FetchSingle function for polling.